Azure-Samples/openai-langchainjs/README.md

 First, [fork](https://github.com/Azure-Samples/open-langchainjs/fork) and clone the repository or [open it in GitHub Codespaces](https://codespaces.new/Azure-Samples/openai-langchainjs?hide_repo_select=true&ref=main&quickstart=true).

+### Create AzureOpenAI Resources

+> [!INFO]
+> See the [cost estimation](./docs/cost.md) details for running this sample on Azure.

-Then open a terminal in the project directory and run the following commands to create the Azure resources needed to run this sample:
+Open a terminal in the project directory and run the following commands to create the Azure resources needed to run this sample:

 ```bash
 azd auth login